-To accompany our new exhibit Sips, Style and Stories, what drinks would you pair with these garments?
-A Pink Squirrel with the emerald green cocktail dress?
+Bill and Mary Jane Hager and was located in the former Rose's Meat To accompany our new exhibit green cocktail dress?
 A can of New Coke or Pepsi Twist with the St. Clair Diner Jacket?
 The next time you take a spin through the Museum, you'll know a little more of the story.